-As I’ve already mentioned, I’m going to change things a bit on this blog, and so today’s post is definitely a part of it!
-I decided it’s time for me to talk about the companies I choose to purchase the daily products from, the ones I don’t purchase and why.
+As I’ve already mentioned I’m going to change things a bit on this blog, and so today’s post is definitely a very start of it!
+I decided it’s time for me to speak up about the companies I choose to purchase from daily, the ones I don’t purchase and why.
 As well as show the support, spread the word, and raise the awareness.
 And so today I’d like to share this very honest and real interview with the Owner and founder of Natural Accessories Woodfolk – Julia.
 I’m a big fan of Woodfolk and hearing Julia’s and her company’s story inspired me a lot!
 I hope ya will feel the same!

 It’s ethically made, sustainable sourced natural accessories, which are very unique, full of story and beautiful the least!

 Woodfolk believes in honesty, compassion and being kind to our environment.

 They work in harmony with both natural materials and communities in need to create beautiful jewellery and accessories for everyday wear and homewares that bring warmth and creativity into our homes.